- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 10 Minutes

-For most international patients, arriving the day before consultation and surgery is the minimum.
-It gives time to reach the hotel, eat properly, drink water, sleep, and attend the review before surgery without rushing from the airport.
+Arriving the day before consultation and surgery is the minimum for most international cases.
+It gives you time to reach the hotel, eat properly, drink water, sleep, and attend the review without rushing from the airport.
 For very long flights, large time zone changes, poor sleep during travel, anxiety, or a history of blood pressure problems, one full buffer day is usually wiser.
 If travel fatigue continues after surgery, sleepless nights after FUE separates ordinary rough sleep from medication and graft contact risks.

 A buffer day is not wasted time.
-It lets your body settle enough for a more accurate medical reading.
-Your blood pressure, alertness, hydration, swelling, medication disclosure, and ability to follow instructions all matter before surgery begins.
+It lets the body settle enough for a more accurate medical reading.
+Blood pressure, alertness, hydration, swelling, medication disclosure, and the ability to follow instructions all matter before surgery begins.
 Documents and logistics belong in the Istanbul arrival checklist.
-On the medical side, I am asking whether you arrive as a stable patient or as an exhausted traveler.
+Medically, I am asking whether you have arrived as a stable surgical candidate or as an exhausted traveler who needs more time.
+For a patient with previous DVT or pulmonary embolism, that readiness check also includes blood clot history and hair transplant planning, because long travel and medication history belong together.

-A long flight can affect the procedure day because it changes sleep, fluid intake, food timing, stress hormones, circulation, and concentration.
-Some patients land with a dry mouth, headache, neck stiffness, stomach upset, or a feeling that they are awake but not really clear.
-That does not mean surgery is unsafe for everyone, but it can make the medical review more important.
+A long flight can affect the procedure day because it changes sleep, fluid intake, food timing, circulation, stress level, and concentration.
+Some people land with a dry mouth, headache, neck stiffness, stomach upset, or the strange feeling of being awake but not fully clear.
+That does not mean surgery is unsafe for everyone.
+It means the pre surgery review has to be real, not automatic.

 The operating day asks for cooperation.
-You need to understand the hairline discussion, the donor plan, consent, anesthesia steps, positioning, washing instructions, and aftercare.
+You need to understand the hairline discussion, donor planning, consent, local anesthesia, positioning, washing instructions, and aftercare.
 If you are too tired to process information, the consultation becomes weaker.
 If you are dehydrated or panicked, blood pressure may rise.
-If you took sedatives, alcohol, strong pain medicine, or extra caffeine to get through the trip, the anesthesia plan may need review.
+If you used sedatives, alcohol, strong pain medicine, or repeated caffeine to get through the trip, the anesthesia plan may need review.

-Long travel also raises practical concerns after the operation.
-Many people focus on the flight home, but the flight before surgery deserves the same respect.
+Many people focus only on the flight home, but the flight before surgery deserves the same respect.
 A tight schedule on both sides of the procedure should account for how many days to stay in Turkey for a hair transplant after surgery.
-Before surgery, the central issue is arriving rested enough to make safe decisions.
+Before surgery, the central issue is simpler.
+Are you rested and clear enough to make safe decisions?

 Jet lag, poor sleep, and blood pressure readings